 - And fill up all under bonnet fluid levels.

-While raising the vehicle, he should check:
+While raising the vehicle

 - Fuel lines and brake pipes